 In performing all of these functions, the Audit & Finance Committee acted only in an oversight capacity.
 The members of the Audit & Finance Committee necessarily relied on the information, opinions, reports and statements presented to them by Entegris management, which has the primary responsibility for the Company's consolidated financial statements and reports.
 The members of the Audit & Finance Committee also relied on the work and assurances of KPMG LLP, who in their report express an opinion on the Company's consolidated financial statements.
-Accordingly, while the Audit & Finance Committee recommended to the Company's Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K as described above, the foregoing oversight procedures do not assure that management has maintained adequate financial reporting processes and controls, that the consolidated financial statements.
+Accordingly, while the Audit & Finance Committee recommended to the Company's Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K as described above, the foregoing oversight procedures do not assure that management has maintained adequate financial reporting processes and controls, that the consolidated financial statements are accurate, or that the audit would detect all inaccuracies or flaws in the Company's consolidated financial statements.
 The information in this report of the Audit & Finance Committee shall not be deemed to be "soliciting material", "filed" with the SEC or subject to the liabilities of Section 18 of the Exchange Act and is not incorporated by reference into any filings of the Company with the SEC, irrespective of any general incorporation language contained in any such filing.